 - Waist Measurement.
-Place the tape around the waist an inch below his navel and pull the tape until you feel tension and record your measurement.
-Do not take loose tape measurements.
+Place the tape around the waist an inch below the navel, pull the tape until you feel tension, and record your measurement.

 - Outseam Measurement.
 Remove the shoes and look straight ahead during the measurement process.
 Start the tape measure level with the waistband at the side of his pants and stretch the tape to the floor.